OWRC/interpolants/index.md

 The following is an index to the data maintained and produced by the ORMGP.
 All data can be cited by a link below.

 * TOC
 {:toc}

 # **Data Sources**
 ## Database

-[Our main MSSQL Server database](/database-manual/Contents/TOC.html) is our central database that holds all the information needed to support our decision-making tools.
+[Our main MSSQL Server database](/database-manual/Contents/TOC.html) holds all the information to support our decision-making tools.
 The ORMGP data systems are *active*, in that they are automatically updated at near real-time.
 From hourly and daily intervals, a series of web-scraping routines have been written to access open data made available from many sources including international, federal, provincial, municipal and conservation authority agencies.
 The objective is to centralize hydrogeological and hydrological data for the south-central Ontario (Canada) jurisdiction that currently makes-up the ORMGP. [**_Data sources: more details._**](/interpolants/sources/sources.html)

 ## Geology